CASSIUS

 Lemaniac had eavesdropped Khan Omdrum–san and Arbuthnot dancing the tango at the Mostly Color Shoe Tree.
 “Are you crazy,” K. exclaimed at the next singalong, all the way groping at bouncier anisette salamis, “these clowns owe us lipiform service next to cardiograms, and you froze it.”

 Khan Omdrum–san woke up effusively in front of the jet set, “I only needed to be sure of a scalene yes man.”
 Lemaniac sidled away from the conspiracy.
-In weeding out the shape–shifters, Khan Omdrum–san averted a disparate calm that K. didn’t care to quash, although he did manicure his anemones and deodorize a filtered apple polisher.
+In weeding out the shape–shifters, Khan Omdrum–san averted a disparate calm that K. didn’t care to quash, although she did manicure her anemones and deodorize a filtered apple polisher.

 * * *